iGEM-Engineering/iGEM-DBTL-bootcamp/1_design/1_design.md

 For this bootcamp we have defined the **aim**: to design, and build three GFP reporter constructs and test the effect of constitutive promoter strength on GFP expression.

-It will always help to *diagram* this process out, starting with some abstraction.
+It is always helpful to *diagram* out a process,, starting with some abstraction.
 By having a diagram that shows the aim, and the steps to get there, you will have a resource that can be used to track your progress and to ensure that all the considerations that were made in the Design phase will be done in the Build and Test phases.

 <center>